slab/quill/.github/CONTRIBUTING.md

 To open a new feature request, please include:

 1. A detailed description of the feature
-2. Your real world use case requiring the feature
+2. A quick background of where and how you are using Quill
+3. The use case that would be enabled or improved for your product, if the feature was implemented
-3. Considerations and behavior differences for other use cases that may benefit from the feature
+4. Considerations and behavior differences for other use cases that may benefit from the feature

+Features are prioritized based on real world users and use cases, not theoretically useful additions for other unknown users.
+Lacking feature requests may be autoclosed with a link to this section.

-The more complete and compelling the request, the more likely it will be implemented.
+The more complete and compelling the request, the more likely it will ultimately be implemented.
 Garnering community support will help as well!

 ## Pull Requests